AlejandroFrias/MindSketch/documents/evaluation.md

 ### What's left to accomplish before the end of the project?

 I've mentioned some of the features I'd like.
 I think for this project, there is only one more feature I definately want to add.
 The import feature.
 I think that one feature is pivotal to allowing collaboration.
 There are a myriad of smaller tweaks that I will also probably implement.
 Things like allowing more flexibility in the Parser Objects, like ignoring case and ignoring apostrophes and punctuation.
-Basically, normal English sentences should be able to be entered and match more smoothly.
+Basically, normal English sentences should be able to be entered and match more smoothly, but so should less grammatically correct sentences and with the same Parser.
+Example, the same Parser Object should match `"I can't."` and `"i cant"`.
 I think an automatic layer that removes these types of things would be good.
 There's a couple of other TODO's smattered around the code with small tweaks and ideas.

 Not so much a feature, but more like support, I was thinking building a small library of Translator Objects for people to expand off of.
 It would make the learning curve easier to see many examples of what it could do.